aburra16/waiting-for-satoshi/script.md

 Go home?
 We can’t go home, Gio!
 We’re waiting for Satoshi.

                          GIOVANNI
 Ah yes, him again.
 The invisible handyman of the cosmos.
-Tell me—will he also fix Cassandra’s leaking dishwasher, or only the metaphysical plumbing?
+Tell me, will he also fix Cassandra’s leaking dishwasher, or only the metaphysical plumbing?

                          MAXIMILIAN